Whistleblowing

 It therefore follows that negotiating in circumstances in which whistleblowing discrimination has been alleged, is also very hard.
 Even getting your employer to understand your case can be difficult because the law in this area requires evidence to be set out in a certain way.

-It is important to put together a strong and accurate ET1, which is the employment tribunal claim form, and ‘particulars of claim’ document for use in whistleblowing employment tribunals.
-This is the document that starts off your claim – see examples in our Employment tribunal claim templates.
+It is important to put together a strong and accurate employment tribunal claim form, including your ‘particulars of claim’ for use in a employment tribunal.
+This claim form – known as an ET1 form for short – is the document that starts off your claim – see examples in our Employment tribunal claim templates.

-It is necessary to identify the ‘protected disclosures’ made (when you reported the wrongdoing) and also the ‘detriments’ (any victimization you suffered as a result).
+It is necessary to identify the ‘protected disclosures’ made (at the time when you reported the wrongdoing) and also the ‘detriments’ (any victimization you suffered as a result).
 Additionally, it’s important to set out which laws have allegedly been broken by the employer.

 What’s called a ‘Scott Schedule’ (a type of table usually used to present the allegations) is used.
-This usually takes the form of an Excel spreadsheet setting out:
+This usually takes the form of a spreadsheet setting out:

-1.A list of the illegal activities, with specific reference to which section of PIDA has been breached in each instance.
+1.A list of the illegal activities, with specific reference to which section of the Public Interest Disclosure Act has been breached in each instance.

-2. A list of the ‘protected disclosures’, meaning the time, date, place and how you reported it and who to.
+2. A list of the ‘protected disclosures’, including the time, date, place and how you reported it and who to.
 This list should refer back to the list of illegal activities.

 3. A list of the ‘detriments’ meaning the instances of victimisation which you suffered, by whom, where and when.
 This list should refer back to the list of disclosures – you have to specify which detriments were done to you in relation to the above disclosures.